THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED. PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

 If you are not familiar with Tailwind, it is an online auto-scheduler for Pinterest pins (and Instagram, too).
 It is easy to use and delivers hours back into my week that I can spend adding content to my blog.

-At the end of December, I was using the free introductory version of Tailwind and was convinced that this tool would help me achieve my goal to build Pinterest as a viable blog tool.
-My goal was to attract new readers to my site and find communities of other crochet bloggers.
+At the end of December, I was using the free introductory version of Tailwind and was convinced that this tool would help me build my Pinterest presence as a viable blog tool.
+My goal was to attract new readers to my site and find communities of crochet bloggers and travel writers.
 On January 5, 2017, I registered for the premium version and never looked back.
-Pinterest and Tailwind are long-term game changers for my blog business.
+Pinterest and Tailwind are long-term game changers for my online business.

 So, I mentioned tribes above.
 A “tribe” in Tailwind is a group of bloggers or individuals with a common interest.
 Within a tribe group, you will find highly relevant content to that niche.

 Think of it as “best of the best” right at your fingertips.
 I found three Tailwind tribes through Facebook.
-But, I’ve discovered a much easier way to locate Tailwind tribes.
+I usually look for tribes in Pinterest (as shown below) but the current Tailwind product offers tribe search inside the program.

 Go to Pinterest.
 Type the words “Tailwind Tribes to Join” in the search bar.
 There will be dozens of posts available, some with massive lists of tribes.